ESSAY | By Chris Graham

 It’s not like we didn’t know

-The 1983 research also took a special interest in ‘rape in marriage’, which had only recently been partlycriminalised in South Australia, the first jurisdiction in the English-speaking world to make it against the law for a husband to rape his wife (it was finally outlawed in all Australian jurisdictions by 1994).
+The 1983 research also took a special interest in ‘rape in marriage’, which had only recently been partly criminalised in South Australia, the first jurisdiction in the English-speaking world to make it against the law for a husband to rape his wife (it took until 1994 for it to be fully outlawed in all Australian jurisdictions).

 “One was accused of breaking into his wife’s home, and both were alleged to have used violence.
 Neither was found guilty, although one case went to trial.